ReeceRenninger/reading-notes/102ClassNotes/read03notes.md

 - git push origin main  , commit takes the snapshot push sends to GitHub
 - git pull origin main, if changes have been made on GitHub, you will be given options of what to do.
 Merge option may be best option FOR NOW.
 - Vstudio will showcase the changes and YOU HAVE TO SELECT WHAT OPTIONS
+- mkdir filename, creates a new directory or folder